immense/immybot-documentation/src/guide/README.md

 ### Test with Windows Sandbox

-Windows Sandbox is fast loading disposable container in Windows that loses all settings when shutdown or restarted.
+Windows Sandbox is a fast loading disposable container in Windows that loses all settings when shutdown or restarted.
 It is very convenient for testing software deployments.

-If you have never used Windows Sandbox before, you will need to enable it with the following PowerShell command run as Admin and then restart your computer.
+If you haven't used Windows Sandbox before, you can enable it by opening Windows PowerShell as Admin and running the following command:

 ```powershell
 Enable-WindowsOptionalFeature -FeatureName "Containers-DisposableClientVM" -All -Online -NoRestart